DAK404/Truncheon/index.md

 ---

-* Want to learn more?
-[Click Here](https://github.com/DAK404/Truncheon) to check the source code out!
+* Interested to learn more about Truncheon?
+Take a look at the [Source Code](https://github.com/DAK404/Truncheon) and [Program Documentation](https://dak404.github.io/Truncheon/Documentation/index.html) here!
-* Want to develop your own application on top of Truncheon?
-[Click Here](Readme.md) to get started!
+* [Click Here](https://github.com/DAK404/Truncheon) to know how to develop your own application using Truncheon as a base!
-* Want to check out the program documentation?
-[Click Here](https://dak404.github.io/Truncheon/Documentation/index.html) to check the API and program documentation out!
-* Want to download the latest release?
-[Click Here](https://gitreleases.dev/gh/DAK404/Truncheon/latest/Truncheon.zip) to download the latest build!
+* Can't wait to delve into Truncheon?
+[Download](https://gitreleases.dev/gh/DAK404/Truncheon/latest/Truncheon.zip) the latest build now!
-* Want the latest compatible JRE for Truncheon?
-Check [this page](https://github.com/DAK404/Truncheon/releases/tag/JRE) out!
+* Do you want to use Truncheon without JDK?
+[Download the JRE](https://github.com/DAK404/Truncheon/releases/tag/JRE) now!

 ---